SqrTT/prophet/readme.md

 ## Using the uploader

-Configuration for uploader should be in the `cartridges` folder in a file named `dw.json` (similar is used by `dwupload` and is compatible witn the uploader).
+Configuration for uploader should be in the `cartridges` folder in a file named `dw.json` or `dw.js` (similar is used by `dwupload` and is compatible witn the uploader).

 ```
 ├── bc_library